-- 11.3.2.1.1 The CIO or designee notifies evaluatee that he/she is due for evaluation, indicates his/her full-time faculty member selection for the AFEC (if any), and requests the evaluatee to indicate an additional full-time faculty selection for the AFEC (if any). - 11.3.2.1.2 The evaluatee submits to the AFEC chair the name of a full-time faculty member selected for the AFEC (if any).
+- 11.3.2.1.1 The CIO or designee notifies evaluatee that they are due for evaluation, indicates their full-time faculty member selection for the AFEC (if any), and requests the evaluatee to indicate an additional full-time faculty selection for the AFEC (if any). - 11.3.2.1.2 The evaluatee submits to the AFEC chair the name of a full-time faculty member selected for the AFEC (if any).

 The process by which an evaluatee removes a committee member (as described in 11.3.5.2) must occur within this week 1-4 period.